 You can give consent either:

-• expressly – express consent is given explicitly either in writing or orally; or
+• expressly – express consent is given openly and obviously either in writing or verbally; or

 • impliedly – your consent will be implied where your consent can be inferred from your conduct and our conduct.